nfaction/docker/README.md

-Dockerfiles used for testing Ansible roles.
+Dockerfiles used for testing Ansible roles, and available on [DockerHub](https://hub.docker.com/r/cyverse/ansible-test/).